Roy Khan

 Roy Sætre Khantatat (รอย ขันธทัต; born 12 March 1970), commonly known as Roy Khan, is a Norwegian singer and songwriter.
-He is the lead singer for the progressive metal band Conception and the former lead vocalist for symphonic power metal band Kamelot from 1997 until his departure in 2011.
+He is the lead singer for the progressive metal band Conception and the former lead vocalist for the American power metal band Kamelot from 1997 until his departure in 2011.
 He co-wrote most of Kamelot's songs with the band's guitarist and founder Thomas Youngblood during his tenure.
 Khan had retired from music in 2011 until 2018, when he released a new solo song on YouTube and announced the return of Conception.

 Early life

 Khan was born 12 March 1970 to a Norwegian mother and Thai father and took both of their last names.
 Khan's maternal grandfather, Kåre Sætre, was a major influence on his musical aspirations, something Khan would state in several interviews.
 Sætre would later appear alongside his grandson on stage several times.
 Khan began singing at a young age, and at the age of 17, while in the shower at school, Khan was caught singing "Alone" by Heart by a fellow student and was offered to join his band.
 After graduating from high school, Khan studied opera for three years.

 During his school years, he shortened "Khantatat" to "Khan" as he found it easier, and frequently used it as a nickname.
 He is also credited as "Khan" on most early albums.